Interstate 664: Route description

 North of SR 135, northbound I-664 has a vehicle inspection station and crossovers before the highway enters the MMMBT.
 The bridge–tunnel passes to the west of Craney Island, an artificial island in the city of Portsmouth that lies to the west of the mouth of the Elizabeth River.
 West of the highway is the confluence of the James River and Nansemond River to form Hampton Roads, as well as the James River Bridge a short distance to the north on the namesake river.
 I-664 heads north-northeast along a causeway for 3 mi to a point west of the Newport News Middle Ground Light, where the pair of bridges curve to the north-northwest onto an artificial island where the highway descends into a pair of tunnels under the estuary's main shipping channel.
 The Interstate resurfaces on another artificial island at Newport News Point east of the coal piers in the city of Newport News.

 I-664 has a southbound vehicle inspection station adjacent to its first interchange in Newport News with Terminal Avenue.
 The Interstate parallels the southern end of CSX's Peninsula Subdivision as it passes through interchanges with several streets to the east of downtown Newport News.
 The southern interchange has ramps to and from 25th, 26th, and 27th streets; the first two streets carry eastbound and westbound US 60, which is unmarked from I-664.
 The northern interchange has ramps to and from 35th Street and Jefferson Avenue; Jefferson Avenue is SR 143, which is also unmarked from the Interstate.
 I-664 curves east as a six-lane freeway away from the railroad and has an oblique crossing of SR 351 (39th Street) prior to half diamond interchanges with Roanoke Avenue and Chestnut Avenue.
 The Interstate enters the city of Hampton and has diamond interchanges with Aberdeen Road and Powhatan Parkway before reaching its northern terminus at I-64.
 I-664 meets its parent highway at a directional Y interchange above Newmarket Creek just south of Hampton Coliseum.
 The Hampton Roads Beltway continues east along I-64 through Hampton before crossing Hampton Roads on the Hampton Roads Bridge–Tunnel (HRBT) into the city of Norfolk.

 History

 I-664 was completed in sections, beginning in 1971 with the construction of the "Tunnel Road" section, which led from Aberdeen Road to I-64.
-The road was built to lead northbound traffic from I-64 and HRBT to downtown Newport News.
+The road was built to lead northbound traffic from I-64 and the HRBT to downtown Newport News.

 The interchange at I-64 was rebuilt as a partial stack interchange in 1980.

 I-664 was completed in sections by 1989, between Aberdeen Road and the 26th/27th street exit ramps in downtown Newport News.

 I-664 was completed in Suffolk and Chesapeake in 1990 between US 17 and Pughsville Road.

 With the opening of the MMMBT on April 30, 1992, I-664 was almost complete.

 I-664 between Pughsville Road and the Bower's Hill interchange was completed in 1993, thus completing I-664 as a whole.